DiffPD: Differentiable Projective Dynamics: Applications

 \subsection{Trajectory Optimization}

 In order to demonstrate the applicability of our system's differentiability to solving complex trajectory optimization tasks, we apply our simulator to three locomotion tasks: a ``Torus'', a ``Quadruped'', and a ``Cow''.
 All three robots are equipped with muscle fibers whose sequences of actions are to be optimized, and the goal for all three robots is to walk forward without losing balance or drifting sideways.
+All examples use the complementarity-based contact model in Sec.~\ref{sec:contact:compl}.

 \paragraph{Torus} In our first trajectory optimization example, a torus is tasked with rolling forward as far as possible in $1.6$ seconds, simulated as $400$ steps of $4$ milliseconds in length (Fig.~\ref{fig:torus}).
-To achieve this, we set the objective to be the negation of the robot's center of mass in $x$ at the final step of its trajectory.
+To achieve this, we set the objective to be the negation of the robot's center of mass at the final step of its trajectory.
 Eight muscle tendons are routed circumferentially along the center of the torus, combined, creating a circle that can be actuated along any of eight segments.
 The optimization variables are the actuation of the each muscle at each of $20$ linearly spaced knot points, and the actual action sequences are generated by linearly interpolating variables at these knot points.
 Since there are $8$ muscles, this results in $160$ decision variables overall.
-Since this example requires frequent contacts, we use a convergence threshold of 1e-6 as indicated by the evaluation experiment in Sec.~\ref{sec:evaluation:implicit}.
+We use a convergence threshold of 1e-6 as indicated by the evaluation experiment in Sec.~\ref{sec:evaluation:implicit}.

 The major challenge in optimizing the sequence of actions of this rolling torus lies in the fact that it constantly breaks and reestablishes contact with the ground.
 When running L-BFGS on this example, we noticed more local minima than previous examples and L-BFGS often terminated prematurely without making significant progress.
 To alleviate this issue, we randomly sampled 16 initial solutions and selected the best among them to initialize L-BFGS optimization, which eventually learned a peristaltic contraction pattern that allows it to start rolling forward and make considerable forward progress (Fig.~\ref{fig:torus}); further, DiffPD provides a $6\times$ speedup using $8$ threads compared to the Newton's method.